To find a cure for spinal cord injury.

 Neil Sachse was recognised as a State Finalist in the 2014 Australian of The Year Awards – formal recognition for a lifetime of service and dedication to finding a cure for spinal cord injury research.

 The Neil Sachse Foundation and its Board of Directors, led by its founder, aimed to find a cure for spinal cord injury – and committed to funding the critical research steps required on the journey to a cure – in particular, research that would otherwise go unfunded.
 The Foundation believed that research is the ultimate key to making lives better for those affected by spinal cord injury, including their caregivers, family, friends and colleagues.

 - Search for a cure for spinal cord injury

-- Investigated and tested worldwide technologies through association with similar, like-minded organisations
+- Investigate and test worldwide technologies through collaboration with other spinal cord injury organisations

 - Coordinate clinical trials with partnership organisations